MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 ---
-title: Install and Uninstall Extensions
+title: Install and Uninstall Apps
-description: Learn about installing and uninstalling extensions in Business Central.
+description: Learn how you can install and uninstall apps and extensions in Business Central.
 author: SusanneWindfeldPedersen

 ms.topic: conceptual